Growth of structure in interacting vacuum cosmologies: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Saulo Carneiro and Marco Bruni for useful discussions.
+The authors are grateful to Saulo Carneiro, Marco Bruni and Joan Sol\`a for useful discussions.
 H.A.B. was partially supported by CNPq and Fapesb.
-DW is supported by the STFC, grant ST/N000668/1.
+DW was supported by STFC grant ST/N000668/1 and ST/S000550/1.
+DW is grateful to KITP, University of California Santa Barbara, for their hospitality while this paper was revised.
+This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.